Termite Swarmers in San Diego County

 Sep 30 | ( 0 ) Comments

-In San Diego county there is a constant battle between humans protecting their properties and termites trying to do they job as intended by nature.
-This is because the majority of the houses and structures, which are regularly made out of a soft wood, like Douglas fur are a perfect target for them.
+In San Diego county there is a constant battle between humans protecting their properties and termites trying to do their job as intended by nature.
+This is because the majority of the houses and structures, which are regularly made out of softwood, like Douglas fir are a perfect target for them.
 The job that the termites in San Diego and all of California are doing is disintegrating dead wood, which is very helpful for areas like forests where constantly there is vegetation dying and it needs to be decomposed to clear space for new vegetation.
-However, your property is not something that we want them to decompose, and unfortunately because it is made out of dead wood we have to keep a constant look out for this as well as other wood destroying organisms before they cause any damage that might cost you.
+However, your property is not something that we want them to decompose, and unfortunately, because it is made out of dead wood we have to keep a constant lookout for this as well as other wood-destroying organisms before they cause any damage that might cost you.

 Gilberto A. Cortez | Licensed Inspector